HQSquantumsimulations/struqture/Migration_Guide.md

 * The `number_spins` function has been deprecated, in favour of the `current_number_spins` function.
 These functions now return the same result, as there is no maximum index set.
 The `number_spins` function will be removed in a future version of struqture 2.0, but has been left in as deprecated for now, in order to minimise code breakage.

+* The `sparse_lindblad_entries` and `unitary_sparse_matrix_coo` functions for `Pauli` objects have been removed, as they did not seem to be used.
+If these are important to your code base, please contact us and we will add them back in, in a future release!

 3) Added functionality

 * The conversion error message should now be much clearer, and there should no longer be any mistaken conversions from python to rust, as we have re-designed parts of the (de)serialisation.